eda-ricercatore/gulyas-scripts/notes/operazione-andare-a-spaa.md

 		* AppDynamics
 		* Prometheus
 		* Experience using system monitoring tools (e.g. New Relic) and automated testing frameworks
+		* Experience with monitoring frameworks such as Stackdriver.
 	- ETL technologies
 		* Flume
 		* Avro